crate/crate/docs/sql/statements/alter-table.rst

 Can be used to add an additional column to a table.
 While columns can be added at any time, adding a new :ref:`generated column
-<sql-create-table-generated-columns>` is only possible if the table is empty.
+<sql-create-table-generated-columns>` or a column with
-In addition, adding a base column with :ref:`sql-create-table-default-clause` combined with ``NOT NULL`` constraint is not supported.
+:ref:`sql-create-table-default-clause` combined with ``NOT NULL`` constraint is only possible if the table is empty.
 It is possible to define a ``CHECK`` constraint with the restriction that only the column being added may be used in the :ref:`boolean expression <sql-literal-value>`.